Monthly Webinars

 Accommodations

-Please contact lamesita@elfuturo-nc.org to let us know if you need accommodations at least 1 week before this event.
+Please contact lamesita@elfuturo-nc.org to let us know if you need accommodations at least 1 week before an event.
 We will work to the best of our abilities to fulfill all accommodation requests.

 We have carefully modeled the environment around our learning activities to be one characterized by mutual collegiality, kindness, and a commitment to constant learning.
-This environment allows providers of all disciplines, regardless of their level of experience, to feel comfortable taking part in and benefiting from our programming.
-We hope all La Mesita members will join us in preserving this environment we have cultivated over the years through your participation across our programming.
-Please reach out to us with any concerns or questions at lamesita@elfuturo-nc.org.
+This environment allows for providers of all disciplines, regardless of their level of experience, to feel comfortable in taking part in and benefiting from our programming.
+It is our hope that all La Mesita members will join us in preserving this environment we have cultivated over the years through your participation across our programming.

 X